ENGL 634 Etymology

 Discussions (5)

 Discussions are collaborative learning experiences.
 Therefore, the student will take part in five discussions that relate the study of etymology to the practice of the Christian reading of Scripture.
-Student threads should be at least 350 or 500 words in length and students should write two replies of at least 200 words each (CLO: A, C, D).
+Threads should be at least 600 words in length and the student should also write 2 replies of at least 250 words each.
+Each thread must include at least 2 course resources and can be formatted in either APA or MLA style.
+(CLO: A, C, D)

 Essay Assignments (2)

 There are two essays in this course that should be 2000–2500 words in length.
 The first is on word histories and the second on the influence of Christianity on the vocabularies of English.
-Student essays should reflect an appropriate level of research and should be documented in MLA or APA format.
-Focus for these essays should be on insightful analysis and clear articulation (CLO: A, D).
+Essays should reflect an appropriate level of research and should be documented in MLA or APA format.
+The student should use at least 2 of the course resources in each assignment.
+Focus for these essays should be on insightful analysis and clear articulation.
+(CLO: A, D)